dsekulic1/emajstor/README.md

 # eMajstor

-Application for easier finding of craftsman from all fields. <br>
+Application for easier finding of craftsman from all fields.
+All types of searches and craftsman checks for the security of our users.<br>

 ## Architecture